dPys/PyNets/README.md

 These dataframes can then be iteratively loaded and aggregated by row into a single dataframe, where there is 1 row per subject.

+3. Coming soon (or for any interested developers):
+a) Optionally incorporate a confound regressor into your covariance/ sparse inverse covariance matrix estimation (for now, PyNets assumes this has already been done)

+b) Iterate network metric extraction over atlas-defined and/or group-ICA masked RSN's (e.g. DMN, CCN, etc.)

 Happy Netting!